 When you repair or upgrade your household, new toilets may not be the most glamorous part of your remodeling efforts.
 It’s a purchase you may not think too much about, and it can be tempting to buy the cheapest or first model you find.

-But when you take a trip to the store or look online, it turns out shopping for a toilet isn’t nearly that cut and dry.
+However, when you take a trip to the store or look online, it turns out shopping for a toilet isn’t nearly that cut and dry.
 Today’s toilets come in many types and designs, they boast a myriad of technical product specs, and some of the newest lines have all sorts of exotic features like bidet settings.
 Some offer environmentally-conscious features, such as low water use.
 How do you decide which toilet best suits your needs?

-One of the best ways to save water is to choose dual-flush toilet.
+One of the best ways to save water is to choose a dual-flush toilet.
 These models have two buttons: one flushes solid waste and uses more water.
 The other flushes liquid waste only, using less water.

 Control germs with touchless flushing.
 Rather than pushing a handle to open the flush valve, these toilets include a sensor that monitors movement and flushes automatically.